cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

 The Cloud Foundry platform currently prefers for applications to accept configuration through environment variables.
 Other application platforms, such as Kubernetes, support other mechanisms for providing configuration at runtime [as volume-mounted files](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-files-from-a-pod).
 Many modern applications are adopting this file-based configuration approach since these files are not subject to the size limits of environment variables and can be updated without having to recreate the container.
 This RFC proposes introducing a similar mechanism in order to support these sorts of applications on Cloud Foundry -- without requiring code changes.

+### Why can't apps just use user-provided service instances (UPSIs) and service binding files?
+Some apps may have config they want as files provided at runtime that don't naturally fit into the service binding model.
+For example, if an app relies on a config file that needs to live at a certain path, it may not be able to be updated to find it at another path such as `$SERVICE_BINDING_ROOT`.
+This is especially the case for commercial off-the-shelf software (COTS).

 ## Proposal

 We introduce two new resources to the V3 Cloud Foundry APIs: the `Secret` and the `Secret Binding` along with their associated CRUD API endpoints.

+### Why a separate `Secret` resource?
+Why not just store them under apps like environment variables?
+Several reasons here.

+1. Secrets may be larger than environment variables.
+Modeling them separately lets us naturally keep them in a separate database table and even use separate services, like CredHub, to store their contents.
+2. `Secrets` may be shared across multiple apps.
+For example, if an "app" may actually be several actual Cloud Foundry apps that need to share certain configuration, certificates, or other credentials.
+By scoping the `Secret` at the `Space` level we can easily support this.
+Or an app may simply be using the blue-green deployment pattern and be several CF apps for that reason.

 ### `Secret` and `Secret Binding` Resources
 The `Secret` will be a `Space`-scoped resource (similar to a `Route` or a `Service Instance`) that can be bound to one or more `Apps` using a `Secret Binding`.